fiaisis/frontend/README.md

 ```

 To access the websites made by the above containers navigate to http://localhost:8080.

-### Container alternative

-As an alternative to testing using containers, you can replace the contents of SciGateway's [`res`](https://github.com/ral-facilities/scigateway/tree/release/v2.0.0/public/res) folder with the frontend's [`default.json`](https://github.com/fiaisis/frontend/blob/main/container/default.json) file and [`images`](https://github.com/fiaisis/frontend/tree/main/container/images) folder.
-This will allow you to see the changes made by running `yarn start`.

 <span style="color:red">BEWARE:</span> this can give false positives.
 Do not push changes to SciGateway as we do not develop in that repo.